codystewy/NHL94stuff/README.md

 4. Replace the existing template in the Tampermonkey editor with the copied script.
 5. Save the script.

-### Plain JavaScript Version
-1. Install a user script manager extension for your browser such as Tampermonkey.
-2. Click on the Tampermonkey extension icon and choose "Create a new script".
-3. Copy the contents of the [plain_js_append_coaches_name.user.js](plain_js_append_coaches_name.user.js) file.
-4. Replace the existing template in the Tampermonkey editor with the copied script.
-5. Save the script.

 ## Usage

 1. Navigate to the [NHL94 Online coach page](https://www.nhl94online.com/html/coachpage.php).